Sofia Jamora Puts Pert Derrière On Display In Purple Lace Thong

 In the first photo, the camera captured Sofia from above as she knelt on her bare feet.
 She smiled as she looked up at the lens.
 With an arched back, she flaunted her ample cleavage and booty.
 Her shapely thighs were also on display.

 Sofia was on her side in the second frame.
-Leaning on one hand, she smiled while holding one of the blooms in her other hand toward the camera.
+Leaning on one hand, she smiled while holding one of the blooms toward the camera in her other hand.
 She bent one knee, showcasing her pert posterior and toned thighs.

 "The cutest girl i have ever seen," one fan chimed in.

-“Like it very much!
-Complimentary color for your beauty n hotness!!” a second Instagram user wrote, adding a heart-eye smiley face.
+"Like it very much!
+Complimentary color for your beauty n hotness!!" wrote a second user, adding a heart-eye smiley face to their message.

-“These are your best pictures,” a third fan commented.
+"These are your best pictures," a third fan claimed.

-“There’s no words to describe your beauty,” added a fourth admirer including several pink heart emoji.
+"There's no words to describe your beauty," added a fourth admirer, including several pink heart emoji with their words.

 Last month, Sofia turned up the heat when she shared three pictures that caught her wearing red lace lingerie in the snowy woods.
-The set was semi-sheer and included a bra and pair of skimpy panties.
+The set was semi-sheer and included a bra and a pair of skimpy panties.
 She also sported a hooded black fur coat, which she wore loosely over her shoulders in one of the snaps.
 In another photo, she wore the coat with the front open for a sultry, wintry look.